Mobile Security

 While convenient, you provide much more than if you login using a unique ID.

 I recommend that you change your logins for any services that you've used Google, Facebook or other accounts for access.
-LastPass can track these for you and generate new passwords on the fly.
+A password manager can track these for you and generate new passwords on the fly.

-When an app requests access to your contacts, photos, etc. you need to determine if that access is necessary for the app to provide the functions you're requesting.
+When an app on your device requests access to your contacts, photos, etc. you need to determine if that access is necessary for the app to perform the tasks you acquired it for.

 Developers often say that they collect information to create enhanced functionality in their app or to deliver a better user experience.Think about it like this — why in the world does your calorie tracker need to access your contacts?
 And really, why does your flashlight app need to know your location? — Check Point blog